maxjmartin/Oliver_Lang/README.md

 # Oliver
 An (experimental) immutable interpreted programming language.
-Written in C++, and inspired by Python, Lisp, and Forth.
+Written in C++, and inspired by Python, Lisp, Forth, and Erlang.
 It is designed to be thread safe and suitable for real time systems.
 This was written in order to understand how programming languages can be implemented.

 ### Initial Build Configuration
 ```